-- input (str) The path to the input file. - user (str) The name of the user subroutine, if it is a Cython/Pure Python script, it will be compiled to an object file automatically.
-If a companion .pxd file is found, it will be copied. - job (str, optional) The name of the job, by default the current directory name. - output (str, optional) The path to the output directory, by default the current directory. - script (str, optional) The Python script to run after finishing the job to post-process the results. - kwargs Additional keyword arguments to pass to the abaqus command to make the object file.
+- model (str) The path to the input file or a Python script to create the input file. - user (str) The name of the user subroutine, if it is a Cython/Pure Python script, it will be compiled to an object file automatically.
+If a companion .pxd file is found, it will be copied to the output directory along with the Cython/Pure Python script. - job (str, optional) The name of the job, by default the model name without the extension. - output (str, optional) The path to the output directory, by default the current directory. - post (str, optional) The Python script to run after finishing the job to post-process the results.
+In the output script, a placeholder {odb} will be replaced with the path to the output database file. - visualization (str, optional) The Python script to run after finishing the job to visualize the results.
+Typically, this script will plot a figure based on the data saved by the post-processing script. - kwargs Additional keyword arguments to pass to the abaqus command to make the object file.